Back to Blog

 From Platform to Voter

-Platform → Carrier:
+Platform to Carrier:

 • Encrypted API call

-• HTTP POST with message payload
+• HTTP POST with the message payload

 • Authentication via API key

-• Carrier accepts message
+• Carrier accepts the message

-Carrier → Mobile Network:
+Carrier to Mobile Network:

-• Carrier routes to appropriate mobile network
+• Carrier routes to the appropriate mobile network

 • Uses SS7 or SMPP protocol

-• Identifies destination carrier (AT&T, Verizon, T-Mobile)
+• Identifies the destination carrier (AT&T, Verizon, T-Mobile)

-• Hands off to mobile network
+• Hands off to the mobile network

-Mobile Network → Phone:
+Mobile Network to Phone:

-• Network routes to specific phone
+• Network routes to the specific phone

 • Message delivered via cellular connection

-• Phone receives and displays
+• Phone receives and displays it

 • Read receipt may be sent (optional)